Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_ChIPseq_analysis.md

 3. Lastly, we can summarize all the QC output using *multiqc*.
 This tool summarizes all the QC metrics within a specified folder and shows all the samples summarized side by side.

+- There is a summary table for all the quality control metrics reported, additionally, several tabs for each of the QC metrics can be explored interactively.

 **NOTE: Unfortunately, we do not have the appropriate version of python on the AWS to run multiQC.
 The preseq part of the script will run, the multiQC will not.
-Instead, use this path to copy the multiqc results to your computer
+Instead, use these paths to copy an example of multiqc results to your computer:

-- There is a summary table for all the quality control metrics reported, additionally, several tabs for each of the QC metrics can be explored interactively.

-- You can copy an example of the multiqc output to your personal computer.
+/scratch/Shares/public/sread2025/cookingShow/day8b/whole_genome/multiqc_data

+/scratch/Shares/public/sread2025/cookingShow/day8b/whole_genome/multiqc_report.html

   - You will need to move both the folder *multiqc_data* and the html file *multiqc_report.html* to your local computer.